Anubhav-Singh13/Monk_Intelligence/book_summary/ESG_Architecture.md

 #### materiality_definition

 **Purpose:** One row per subcomponent defining what to measure (primary metric, unit) and how to weight the three EPIS dimensions (alpha = impact, beta = financial, gamma = compliance).
-These are the platform defaults; tenants can override any field via `tenant_materiality_override`.
+These are the platform defaults.
+Tenants override metrics and units via `tenant_materiality_override`; tenants override EPIS weights at component level via `tenant_epis_weight_profile`.
 The fleet electrification initiative uses the Scope 1 row.

 ```sql
 CREATE TABLE materiality_definition (